Token Incentives and Market Coordination in Klima 2.0

 Aligning Diverse Stakeholders

-Carbon markets involve many actors: developers, traders, buyers, liquidity providers, and participants seeking exposure.
+Carbon markets involve many actors: developers, traders, buyers and liquidity providers.

 Klima 2.0 doesn’t treat these groups as separate silos.